 In March 2017, the government charged Yorov with additional offenses: fraud and publicly insulting the president.
 On August 18, 2017, Yorov was found guilty of these charges and sentenced to 12 years of confinement in a maximum security prison.
 Because of the related nature of the crimes across the three trials, the combined sentence for Yorov has been set to 28 years.

-Among other violations, throughout these trials Yorov was unable to freely communicate with or receive assistance of counsel or even present his own defense.
+Among other violations, throughout these trials, Yorov was unable to freely communicate with or receive the assistance of counsel or even present his own defense.
 He continues to be badly mistreated in prison and his family has received ongoing threats from the government not to advocate on his behalf.

 On October 22, 2018, Freedom Now, Lawyers for Lawyers, Hogan Lovells LLP, and DLA Piper filed a petition with the UN Working Group on Arbitrary Detention on behalf of Yorov.
 In May 2019, the Working Group issued an opinion that determined Tajikistan violated international law and called for Yorov’s immediate release.

 Freedom Now, along with partners Civil Rights Defenders, Human Rights Watch, Lawyers for Lawyers, and the Norwegian Helsinki Committee, have called on the UN Secretary-General, the European Union, and the UN Special Rapporteur on Independence of Judges and Lawyers to raise Yorov’s case.

 Freedom Now detailed the case of Yorov and other Tajik political prisoners in a report to the Human Rights Committee prior to Tajikistan’s periodic review in June 2019.